pypy/pypy/pypy/doc/cppyy.rst

 ============================

 The cppyy module delivers dynamic Python-C++ bindings.
+It is designed for automation, high performance, scale, interactivity, and handling all of modern C++.
-It is based on `Cling`_ which, through `LLVM`_/`clang`_, provides C++ reflection as extracted from header files.
+It is based on `Cling`_ which, through `LLVM`_/`clang`_, provides C++ reflection and interactivity.
+Reflection information is extracted from C++ header files.
-The module itself is built into PyPy (an alternative exists for CPython), but it requires a backend, installable through pip, to interface with Cling.
+Cppyy itself is built into PyPy (an alternative exists for CPython), but it requires a backend, installable through pip, to interface with Cling.

 .. _Cling: https://root.cern.ch/cling